KroSheChKa/GameOfPyTurtLife/README.md

 # PyTurtCellmata
-Cellular Automata created in Python with the only one module - Turtle
+Cellular Automata created in Python using a single module - Turtle. (module Random for generating start canvas)
+Idea: make the Game Of Life as fast as possible in pure python